dsametkaplan/Automated-HR-Email/README.md

 ✅ The email content is generated with a clean HTML template in `build_html_body()`.

-✅ A `davut_samet_kaplan.pdf` file should exist in the same directory.
+✅ A `cv.pdf` file should exist in the same directory.

 ## 🛡 Disclaimer